 Is Bitcoin safe and legal?

-In Australia, it’s legal to use Bitcoin but it could see some players playing at Australian online operators without any penalty for the operators despite being illegal, just as US players can do.
+In Australia, it’s legal to use Bitcoin but it could see some players playing at Australian online casinos without any penalty for the operators despite being illegal, just as US (Top US casino sites) players can do.
 We recommend continuing to play at our suggested online casinos to be safe and we are sure they will offer Bitcoin eventually, provided it is worthwhile.

 There was an inquiry conducted late 2014 in Australia to create a framework for Bitcoin, however it has resulted in many seeing Bitcoin as a phenomenon unable to be regulated.
-Players should always play at a safe and reputable online casino.
+Players should always play at a safe and real money online casino.

 If you really do want to play with Bitcoin now, do your research on the online casino to ensure it isn’t rogue.
-Otherwise continue to play at reputable Internet gaming establishments such as the many we recommend until the payment method becomes available.
+Otherwise continue to play at reputable bitcoin casino site such as the many we recommend on this page.